IAM Contracts provide the highest pay, the best job security and the best work rules in the airline industry. Without exception.

 Grievances are discussed between company managers and the Grievance Committee members on a regular basis.
 Most of them are resolved at this stage.

-If unresolved, it will be sent to the elected IAM District Officer that is responsible for that local, and he or she will then attempt clear the matter with JetBlue corporate managers.
+However, if the Grievance is still unresolved, it will be sent to the elected IAM District Officer that is responsible for that local, and he or she will then attempt clear the matter with JetBlue corporate managers.
 If the dispute persists, federal authorities may need to get involved.
 This process can become very expensive, and most companies will want to avoid the legal costs and potential penalties that come with losing a Grievance Case.